 We therefore test whether people extrapolate from specific fact-checks to update their general beliefs and attitudes in the context of the issue of voter and election fraud.
-We specifically consider the controversy over the 2022 Arizona gubernatorial election in which Republican gubernatorial candidate Kari Lake and her allies falsely asserted that ballot printing errors were part of a conspiracy to suppress votes from conservative areas in Maricopa County and the reason for the close win by Lake's opponent, Democrat Katie Hobbs.
+We specifically consider the 2022 Arizona gubernatorial election in which Republican gubernatorial candidate Kari Lake and her allies falsely asserted that ballot printing errors were part of a conspiracy to suppress votes from conservative areas in Maricopa County and the reason for the close win by Lake's opponent, Democrat Katie Hobbs.
 These claims were especially prominent on and immediately after Election Day and were widely reported on and fact-checked in the national media (Cercone 2022; Reuters Fact Check 2022; Spencer 2022; Thompson, Healy, and Vigdor 2022).
+Given the prevalence of 2020 election denial among Republicans, understanding how messages affirming the accuracy and legitimacy of specific electoral processes can reduce misperceptions is a critically important issue.

-Our study design randomized whether participants from a representative YouGov sample received a fact-check treatment (adapted from an Associated Press fact-check) debunking Lake's claims or a placebo article (Kelety 2022).
-We begin by measuring treatment effects on two specific false beliefs: first, that ballot printing problems only occurred in conservative areas (hereafter referred to as the "Maricopa fraud myth") and second, that Hobbs was not the rightful winner of the election (hereafter referred to as the "Hobbs wrongful winner myth").
-We then test whether participants extrapolated from the fact-check to update their general beliefs, measured via confidence in the integrity of the 2022 election and views on the prevalence of fraud nationwide.
-We also measure election confidence and perceived fraud prevalence in the 2020 election to test for further extrapolation.
+Our study design randomized whether participants from a representative YouGov sample received a fact-check treatment (adapted from an Associated Press fact-check) debunking Lake's claims (Kelety 2022) or a placebo article.
+We begin by measuring treatment effects on two specific false beliefs: first, that ballot printing problems only occurred in conservative areas (hereafter referred to as the "Maricopa fraud myth") and second, that Hobbs was not the rightful winner of the election

+(hereafter referred to as the "Hobbs wrongful winner myth").
+We then test whether participants extrapolated from the fact-check to update their general election fraud beliefs, measured via confidence in the integrity of the 2022 election and views on the prevalence of fraud nationwide.
+We also measure election confidence and perceived fraud prevalence in the 2020 election to test for further extrapolation (in this case, extrapolation about the prevalence of fraud in other elections).

 Our results indicate that exposure to the fact-check decreased beliefs in both the Maricopa fraud myth and the Hobbs wrongful winner myth, increasing the accuracy of the specific beliefs that were targeted concerning the Arizona governor's race.
-However, exposure to fact-checks had no measurable effect on participants' confidence in the 2022 or 2020 elections or their beliefs about the prevalence of fraud or its effects nationwide.
-These results suggest that extrapolation is weak - specific fact-checks are unlikely to impact peoples' more general beliefs and attitudes.
+However, exposure to fact-checks had no measurable effect on participants' overall confidence in the 2022 or 2020 elections or their beliefs about the prevalence of fraud or its effects nationwide.
+These results suggest that extrapolation is weak - specific fact-checks are unlikely to impact people's more general beliefs and attitudes.